Knishmas/Obsidian-Notes/Go/Let's Go/Chapter 5 Dynamic HTML Templates.md

 - `.Execute()`: Apply a parsed template to data and generate an output.
 	- Takes *2 arguments:* an \**io.Writer* where the output will be written and the *data* to be applied to the template.
 		-  In Go, an `io.Writer` is an interface that represents a destination to which you can write data.
 It's a common interface in Go's standard library for which data needs to be written to.
+	- A variable can hold a slice of \*template.Template objects, but the order of them is significant especially when .Execute() is called.
+It will execute in the order of it.
 *Example*
 - File named "*message.txt*"
 ```go